-Better by a Different Name: Literally, because Del Rey originally had a contract under the name Lizzy Grant and many fans were skeptical when she became Lana Del Rey.
+Better by a Different Name: Literally, because Lana originally had a contract under her birthname Lizzy Grant, and many fans were skeptical when she later became Lana Del Rey.
 Boastful Rap: "Delicious".
 Break Up Song: "Video Games", "Blue Jeans", "Dark Paradise", and "Summertime Sadness" from Born To Die.
 "Pawn Shop Blues" and "Brite Lites" from Lana Del Ray.
 "Afraid", "Break My Fall", "Butterflies (Part 1)", "Damn You", and "Dum Dum" from her unreleased catalogue.
 Broken Bird: Think of one genuinely positive song with no darkness whatsoever in her whole discography.
 Call Back: A lot of her songs reference each other.
 Most notable are the quartet of "1949", "Every Man Gets His Wish", "Hawaiian Tropic" and "Daytona Meth" — all four songs borrow elements from each other, but manage to not feel like a succession of demos.
 "Young & Beautiful" has the lyric "I've seen the world, done it all, had my cake now", referring back to "I want my cake and I want to eat it too" from "Lolita".
 "He used to call me Poison, 'cuz I was Poison Ivy", as heard in "Ultraviolence" — referring back to "Call me Poison Ivy 'cuz I'm far from good" from "Driving In Cars With Boys".
 Camp: Tropico.
 Casting Couch: "Hit & Run" is centered around this trope.
 "Put Your Lips Together", too — in a much less spritely manner.
 "Fucked My Way Up To The Top", obviously.
+Lana is a self-professed example of this herself — but according to her, none of those liaisons ever led to a deal.
 Celebrity Endorsement: H&M and Jaguar have utilized her music and her looks for promotional purposes.
 Celebrity Resemblance: With Amy Adams. ◊ The Chanteuse: Lana's shtick all throughout the Born To Die era.
 Also her role in the "Blue Velvet" video, due to the song being a vintage cover.
 Cannot Spit It Out: A subtext in "National Anthem".
 Cluster F-Bomb: "Scarface", wherein Lana drops the F-bomb about 8 times in the chorus alone — not counting the backing vocals.
 It amounts to something like 20 times over the course of 2 minutes and 30 seconds.
 "Fucked My Way To The Top" stands out, due to her cursing often being more low-key, and in it, she seems to revel in the whole concept.
 Coming of Age Story: "Ride" — or more specifically its music video, thanks to Lana's narration throughout.
 "This Is What Makes Us Girls" and "Aviation", too.
 Continuity Nod: Lots and lots, everywhere.
 Cool Shades: None mentioned in "Shades Of Cool", believe it or not — but heartshaped sunglasses appear often elsewhere.
 Corpsing: She lets a giggle slip during the last chorus of "Elvis", quite appropriately: *imitating Elvis' accent*

 Thank you very much